 The Trick Shot game is what you would expect.
 A bunch of balls are on the table, and you need to sink all of them at once.
 As a young kid, this was confusing and boring.
 As an adult, my viewpoint had changed completely.
 Personally, I can’t shoot pool worth a damn.
 I am that person that can’t even push the stick straight enough to hit the ball with force.
 However, a video game like Trick Shot lets me shoot pool incognito, with the lights out and the blinds drawn.

 Trick Shot was published by Imagic, which lasted a full five years before the industry crashed.
 Before then, they were a talented team that made some pretty sweet games.
 So you know this Trick Shot game has the goods.
 If you are an Atari 2600 game collector, this is a classy game to keep in your stack that won’t make you look like a dork.
-It is easy to find, cheap to buy, and fun to play.
+It is easy to find, cheap to buy, (affiliate link) and fun to play.
 Not to mention that you get to shoot some pool without a pool table, something that many people would tell you is an impossible task.
 Now get off your lazy butt and play it, tubby.